 As we surrender control of our lives to God and invite Him to take His rightful place in our hearts, the Bible says that He not only makes His dwelling in our soul (mind, will, emotions), but that our physical body itself becomes a tabernacle for His Holy Spirit.
 That should tell us something about how we should take care of ourselves, don’t you think?
 [Read: Fearfully and Wonderfully Designed]

-If you are among those who believe that God’s literal presence is dependent on a particular way of worship and/or on a consecrated spiritual state of mind then your knowledge of Him is still limited to an Old Testament pre-Christ theology.
+If you are among those who believe that God’s literal presence is dependent on a prescribed ritual of worship and/or on a consecrated spiritual state of mind, then your knowledge of Him is still limited to an Old Testament pre-Christ theology.
 I am referring to when God (His glory) appeared in the Holy of Holies at the completion of certain rituals performed only by the high priest.

-On the other hand, if by saying that worship invites God’s presence you mean that you become more aware of Him, then I would have to agree with you one hundred percent.
+However, if by saying that worship invites God’s presence you mean that you become more aware of Him, then I would have to agree with you one hundred percent.
 The presence of God achieved by Christ and mediated by the Holy Spirit is far more intimate than that which Israel experienced in the OT.
-And although it can be lived 24/7/365, the truth is that the cares of this life have a way to easily redirect our focus from the eternal to the temporal.
-Hence, why it is of utmost importance to develop and commit to spiritual disciplines, which include fellowship with people of like precious faith.
+And, although it can be experienced 24/7/365, the truth is that the cares of this life have a way of easily redirecting our focus from the eternal to the temporal.
+Hence, why it is of utmost importance to develop and commit to spiritual disciplines, which include fellowship with people of like precious faith and regular worship.

-What I am tying to say in short is that God’s presence is irrespective of where we are, what we are doing, and how.
+In short, God’s presence is irrespective of where we are, what we are doing, and how we feel.
 Worship, prayer, Bible reading, and fellowship are essential in the sense that they are meant to help us stay connected to the God who needs no invitation to be in our midst.